This post was originally posted on February 4, 2012. I have added some detail and pictures:

 They like driving through the countryside every morning on the way to work, and again in the afternoon on the way home.
 In the morning, it gives them time to wake up and face the day ahead, as they can see the plant 20 miles away looming closer and closer as the dawn approaches.
 It gives them time to wind down in the evening so that by the time they arrive at their homes, the troubles of the day are long behind them and they can spend time with their families, their horses, and cows, and tractors, and their neighbors.
 But enough about Walt Oswalt for now.

 Some brave power plant workers reside in the nearest towns 20 miles in either direction.
 This is where I was in 1986 when I moved to Ponca City, Oklahoma.
 I had a few good friends in Ponca City that worked at the plant, and so we decided it would be best for us to carpool to work each day.
 There were four of us and we would alternate drivers each day.
 We would meet early in the morning in the parking lot of a grocery store and all pile into one of the cars and make our 20 mile trek to the plant.
 Besides myself, there was Jim Heflin, Dick Dale and Bud Schoonover.

 For those of you who don’t know these three, let’s just say that they were on the hefty side.
 At that time I was slightly on the pre-hefty stage of my life.
 I owned a little 1982 Honda Civic that would normally get 40 miles to the gallon on the highway.

-But with all four of us in the car, I couldn’t get past 32 miles to the gallon, as my car would spit and sputter all the way to work like the little engine that could trying to make it over the mountain.
+With all four of us in the car, I couldn’t get past 32 miles to the gallon, as my car would spit and sputter all the way to work like the “little engine that could” trying to make it over the mountain.

 Bud was very tall and in the front seat of my little Honda Civic, his knees would almost touch his chin and his feet were cramped and his head had to bend down a little.
 It was comical to watch us all pour out of my car in the parking lot. it was almost magical how we could all fit in there.